Our YouTube Channel

 Be sure to subscribe to our YouTube channel to get notification of new posts.
 Don’t forget to turn on the sound and adjust the video quality to your needs.
 Click on the graphic below to go to our channel.

-There are two of our favorite videos about Lent
+There are two of our favorite videos about Easter

-We searched the Internet for the best videos to explain to kids what Lent is about.
+We searched the Internet for the best videos to explain to kids what Easter is about.